 - For marketing, start with social media marketing

-You can start an online business for around R15000 or less if you have web design experience.
+You can start an online business for around R25000 or more depending on your stock purchases.

 Where to start?

 By selecting a niche you can focus on selling to that market instead of trying to sell to everyone.
-Your marketing efforts will be easier to fine-tune and it will have greater success.
+Your marketing efforts will be easier to fine-tune and it will have more tremendous success.

 Check the Viability of Your New Business Idea